NeneWang/Concept-Logs/pages/Project Destiny.md

 	- What is Market Rent
 		- ![image.png](../assets/image_1716645281185_0.png)
 	- Find data about your competition
+- Here some key items when it comes to the location, and the items.
+- The more amenities you have the better.
+- What makes you great at investing is the limited count of capital.
+- Gets a lot of reps first.
 - What is the process of finding prices
 	- ![image.png](../assets/image_1716645310518_0.png)
 	- Ask those building and ask what you can charge.